 Taxpayers who are due a refund from the Inland Revenue (for overpayment of tax) also have the option of directing that refund to a charity: quote EAB's charity code XA E3 0Y G (on your tax return's "Giving your tax repayment to charity" form).

 Another way of giving is by ShareGift.
 Sometimes people have small holdings of shares (perhaps as a result of privatisations, scrip dividends, inheritance splits or investments that have fallen in value) and these are difficult or even impossible to dispose of because of the cost involved.
 However you can donate them to a charity, by transferring them to ShareGift, who collects them into holdings that are large enough to sell.
 ShareGift pays the commission for dealing; all you have to do is send them the share certificates with a completed donation coupon (available from ShareGift's website), and ShareGift will send you the appropriate stock transfer form.^ Go to top of page

 EAB is a national 'umbrella' organisation, representing Esperanto speakers and supporters throughout the UK.
 Many of these people organise local events or publish a local newsletter too, as part of the activities of a regional or local group - so why not consider joining up and participating at a local level too?
 (Some local groups do charge a small membership or attendance fee, to cover their postage costs, meeting room hire, etc.)

-- Birmingham Esperanto Club (and meet-up page)
+- Birmingham Esperanto Club (and FaceBook page)